grafana/grafana-app-sdk/proto/README.md

 # Plugin protocol v3 protobuf definitions

+> [!WARNING]
+> Plugin protocol v3 is a work in progress.
+Its APIs and wire format may change
+> or be removed without notice.
+Use it only for experimentation.

-This directory is the source of truth for the experimental `grafana.plugin.v3` wire protocol used by Go backend plugins.
+This directory is the source of truth for the `grafana.plugin.v3` wire protocol used by Go backend plugins.
 Generated Go code is checked in under `plugin/genproto/grafana/plugin/v3`.

 ## Regenerating Go code